nestauk/ai_genomics/outputs/figures/section_gtr.md

 ### Identifying relevant topics

 There are 764 topics in the GtR data.
-We have identified those that could be relevant for the project usign a simple string search (see @tbl:topics for their distribution).
+We have identified those that could be relevant for the project using a simple string search (see @tbl:topics for their distribution).

 | Topic                         | Number of projects |
 | :---------------------------- | :----------------- |